 Snoring Is a Sign Of Airway Obstruction

 Snoring is more than just an annoyance.
 It is an indication of the onset or existence of some type of airway obstruction.
-This means that the airway of those who snore is partially blocked during sleep
+This means that the airway of those who snore is partially blocked during sleep.
+This blockage causes the airflow to speed up much like putting your thumb over the end of a garden hose.
+The water comes out at a higher speed.

 As a person falls asleep, the tissues of the back of the throat and the tongue relax.
 These relaxed tissues narrow the airway which causes the air to travel faster which in turn causes the tissue in the back of the throat to vibrate as air passes over them, making the snoring sound.
 The soft palate acts somewhat like an airplane wing--the faster the air goes over the wing, lift (a vacuum) is created and the wing lifts up.
 The tissue in the back of the throat starts to flap.